To understand the metric system

 Balance Scale

-Focus on the above picture of the balance scale.
+Focus on the picture of the balance scale.
 A balance scale is a measuring instrument.
 It is used to weigh the mass of something.

 A balance scale is used in combination with a standard set of metric weights.
 When the scale is in balance it will tell you how much mass something has.
 The standard unit of measurement for mass is the kilogram or “kg”.

+The balance beam has two support areas, or pans.
+The support areas are opposite to each other with the balance needle centered between them.
 When the two pans contain exactly the same mass, the beam is in balance.
 You will know it is in balance because the needle will be in the center.

 Focus again on the balance scale.
 It has a kilogram weight on the left and a plastic cubic decimeter container on the right.
+What you can’t see are the three small weights hidden behind the kilogram (kg) weight.

+Before I took this picture, I placed the plastic cubic decimeter container on the right side of the balance scale.
+Then I experimented with weights on the left side until the scale was in balance.
+For this plastic container, it took three very small weights.
 I am not going to tell you what they are because the mass of your cubic decimeter container may be different than the one I used.

 Once you have the balance scale, the plastic cubic decimeter container, a one-kilogram weight, a variety of small gram weights, a metric measuring cup, and water, (a little food colouring helps), you are ready to perform the experiment.